matter-in-motion/mm-user/README.md

 * user id

-* `Unauthorized` error, code 4100 — when no user authenticated
+* `Unauthorized` error, code 4100 — when no user authenticated.
-* `NotFound` error, code 4540 — when user not found
+* `NotFound` error, code 4540 — when user not found.

 ## Controller methods